 2. Bring the head back to the wall.

-3. Hold the position before relaxing and repeating.
+3. Hold the position for around 20–30 seconds before relaxing and repeating.

 Strengthening exercises

-According to the Spondylitis Association of America, strengthening the core muscles can help a person with ankylosing spondylitis reduce stress on the spine and minimize back pain.
+According to the Spondylitis Association of America, strengthening the core muscles can help people with ankylosing spondylitis reduce stress on the spine and minimize back pain.
 Core muscles are the abdominal muscles and other muscles that support the spine.

 The plank is one exercise that can help strengthen core muscles.
 A person performs a plank by getting into the top of a pushup position and holding the position.

-To start, a physical therapist may show a person how to perform a standing plank against a wall.
+To start, a physical therapist may show an individual how to perform a standing plank against a wall.
 As the person builds strength, they can perform the plank on their knees and work up to doing a full plank.
 To take pressure off their hands, they can balance on their forearms instead of their hands.

 Flexibility or stretching exercises

-Flexibility exercises such as stretching can help a person with ankylosing spondylitis maintain their mobility and reduce the risk of joint fusion.
+Flexibility exercises such as stretching can help people with ankylosing spondylitis maintain mobility and reduce the risk of joint fusion.

 Some areas that a person with ankylosing spondylitis should stretch include: